 Mango Cake Cannabis

-Chill vibes Sativa with 3%+ CBG and a GOOD BUDS-Original Lineage
+High-CBG Tropical Island Sativa with a GOOD BUDS-Original Lineage

 By Tyler Rumi, Co-Founder & Cultivation Lead, GOOD BUDS